 2. Make things more convenient.
 Improve access to your support and service.
 People are feeling abandoned enough; don’t add to the frustration.
 Be the oasis, be the rock.
 Listen and respond.
 Consider adding new or more convenient payment, delivery, service, redemption and return methods.
 Form new partnerships to support your efforts here.
 Staff up your Chat bot hours.

 What we did: Please skip to that answer under #3 below.

 3. Educate or train for a small fee.
 Everyone needs to learn new things to adapt to new realities.
 Is there some expertise or body of knowledge you possess that could be offered to clients, or the general public?
 Consider what you can offer that could also help people manage through rapid change.

 How can you apply this?
-Maybe your graphic design, legal or product management skills would benefit your customers; offer to train them.
-Start an “each one teach one” trend.
+Maybe your skills, products and services would benefit existing customers and open new markets; offer to train them.
+Take an “each one teach one” approach.
 Give it a brand name and maybe a hashtag.
 Make it a new service.
 Make it a new product category.
 Do what’s needed now.

 4. Redefine loyalty.
 Get customer input to determine what values have changed, and how.
 Get ahead of the Next Normal: videoconferencing, e-commerce, sustainability, etc. Increased public interest and concern about these topics could be matched or mitigated by your knowledge, your content, and your approach to sharing it.